dsazuwa/mendocino/packages/api/README.md

      ```shell
      docker-compose up -d

-5. The Spoons API should now be running at `http://localhost:<PORT>`.
+5. The Mendocino API should now be running at `http://localhost:<PORT>`.

 ## API Documentation
 For detailed information about the available API endpoints, please refer to the [API Documentation](https://documenter.getpostman.com/view/19231873/2s93z86NgN).